jfehrle/coq/doc/sphinx/language/gallina-extensions.rst

 of the ``Require`` command can be used to bypass the implicit shortening by providing an absolute root to the required file (see :ref:`compiled-files`).

-There also exists another independent loadpath mechanism attached to OCaml object files (``.cmo`` or ``.cmxs``) rather than |Coq| object files as described above.
+There is another independent loadpath mechanism attached to OCaml object files (``.cmo`` or ``.cmxs``) rather than |Coq| object files as described above.
 The OCaml loadpath is managed using the option ``-I`` `path` (in the OCaml world, there is neither a